DTJF/cmakefbc/_Install.md

 Standard Build  {#SecStandard}
 ==============

-The package is prepared to perform a standard build by
+The package is prepared to perform a standard build by (execute in root folder of the package)

 ~~~{.sh}
 cmake .